 - Solution: Because a solution is a short-term or temporary fix to the underlying issue, it will only solve the problem that is presenting itself at the moment.
 For Hannah and Clara, a possible solution to the issue would be starting the process earlier the day before to ensure that even if it takes a long time to complete, it will not force them to stay up way too late and be overtired the next day.

 - Resolution: A resolution will address the underlying cause of the issue.
-Here, this is that Clara is frequently forgetting to tell new staff information.
+Here, this is that Clara frequently forgets to tell new staff information.
 Clara expresses her frustration that they have been reactive rather than proactive in recent orders because they have not had time to plan effectively.
 Because they realize the issue has to do with Clara not having a set and planned training schedule, they work together to create one.
 This helps ensure that all the information is covered every time.

 - Dissolution: Dissolution is when the parties change the system dramatically to adapt to the issue and avoid it in later processes.
 For Hannah and Clara, this step could happen by them creating a large hiring and training event at the beginning of the season to ensure that less on-the-job training needs to happen later on.
 This redefines the process in a way that avoids the issue altogether.